GaryOcean428/spix/doc/next_phase_prompt.md

 *   **Resolving TS Errors:** [DONE - Pending Deployment Validation]
 *   **Vercel Deployment & Initial Testing:** 0.5 - 1 hour (User task - assuming Vercel setup is straightforward).

-## Priority 3: Alternative Deployment Investigation (Cloud Run / Firebase) - [Deferred - Detailed Plan Below]
+## Priority 4: Alternative Deployment Investigation (Cloud Run / Firebase) - [Deferred - Detailed Plan Below]

-**Goal:** Outline the steps, criteria, and estimates for deploying Spix to Google Cloud (Cloud Run for backend, Firebase Hosting for frontend) if Vercel is not used.
+**Goal:** Outline the steps, criteria, and estimates for deploying the Genkit-based Spix backend to Google Cloud (Cloud Run) and frontend to Firebase Hosting if Vercel is not used.

 **Detailed Steps:**